A9gust/YogaMaster/README.md

 `Refer to Github Folder: Miscellaneous`

-### la0730.csv
+### yoga_pose
-* Dataset of hotel name and information
+* Dataset of differnt yoga poses and images
-* The most basic hotel database used by the system
+* Yoga poses and images used by YogaMaster system
-### trainset.csv
+### yolo_finetune_data
-* Combined with clustering result and rating matrix
+* Combined with yoga pose and key-points labels
+* Yoga images with manually labeling key-points
-* Use to train a model for CF algorithm
+* Use to refine the yolo model